-The TCEQ completed an assessment of your source water and results indicated that some of your sources are susceptible to certain contaminants.
-The sampling requirements for your water system are based on this susceptibility and previous sample data.
-Any detection of these contaminants may be found in this Consumer Confidence Report.
-For more information on source water assessments and protection efforts at our system, contact Mike Whaley, (940) 569-2263.
+The TCEQ completed an assessment of your source water, and results indicate that some of our sources are susceptible to certain contaminants.
+The sampling requirements for your water system is based on this susceptibility and previous sample data.
+Any detections of these contaminants will be found in this Consumer Confidence Report.
+For more information on source water assessments and protection efforts at our system contact Mike Whaley, (940) 569-2263.